 Seated meditation practice was dedicated to noticing your breath and possibly your pain.
-Sitting down for 1 hour straight, crossed-legged, without being allowed to move, is tough on the back and the legs.
+Sitting down for one hour straight, crossed-legged, without being allowed to move, is tough on the back and the legs.
 Especially the knees.
-Holy something they would hurt at times!
+Wow, they would hurt at times!

-Other than the 1-hour video, I did not have any introduction.
+Other than the one-hour video, I did not have any introduction.

-Every day I would come back and watch the next 1-hour video.
+Every day I would come back and watch the next video tutorial.
 Explaining the next and deeper practices of Vipassana meditation.
-Here I could also consult with my mentor if I had any questions.
+Here, I could also consult with my mentor if I had any questions.

-Even when you are not in the meditation hall you are expected to be mindful of every daily activity.
-You walk and move around in slow motion, thinking about every movement, and never making eye contact with anyone.
-When you eat it is the same.
-At all times you are gazing down the front of your nose and you never speak.
+Even when you’re not in the meditation hall, you are expected to be mindful of every daily activity.
+You walk and move around in slow motion, thinking about every movement and never making eye contact with anyone.

 Walking anywhere took forever and I never had such a strong urge to run!